Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 By 1944, Army Group North, bled white in battle and harassed by ceaseless partisan operations, was in no condition to withstand a major attack.
 The Red Army had seized the strategic initiative and in January launched its winter offensive to drive the Germans from Leningrad.
 After days of heavy combat, Soviet troops finally succeeded in breaking the German stranglehold on the city.
 On January 27, 1944, after almost 900 days, the siege was lifted.
 The nightmare was over.

 After three years of war, Leningrad bore little resemblance to the grandiose city of prewar 1941.
 Historic buildings had been destroyed, the streets were piled with rubble, and over 15 million square feet of housing lay in ruins.
 The human cost had been appalling.
-Yet, an exact figure is unknown.
 Western scholars believe it approached nearly 1.5 million, while Red Army losses were estimated to be in excess of 3.4 million.
+All others had died or been evacuated.
+For the credit of the people of Leningrad, they never gave up and even as they were starving they did everything they could to help the army defeat the Germans.

 Liberation for some brought temporary relief from scars that would never heal.
 Others felt elation and a rekindled love of life, but many were left harboring an unbearable sadness.
 They had lost everything that really mattered—their wives, their husbands, their children.